SmartSam/dating-app/README.md

 ## Integration Tests

 Using NUnit for integration tests against an in-memory SQLite db.
-The data is seeded from a json file on SetUp.
+Data for this db is seeded from a json file on SetUp.